Joeccp/SBA/report/Problem_Analysis.md

 ## Advantages

-We need a strong and stable automated cinema kiosk system.
-Run by full-auto, can handle many tasks.
+We need a strong and stable automated cinema kiosk system, run by full-auto, and can handle many tasks.
 This system should be able to let customers see a list of available movies easily, customers should also be able to see the seating plan and purchase ticket.
 Moreover, customers should be able to check the information about their purchased tickets, and be able to get refund.